discretize/discretize-guides/cm-guides/elementalist/weaver/index.md

 - Continue with BTTH rota until boss is phased

 ### **Split 2**
-- Go nuts with CC consumables once more
-- Dont die
 - Throw <Skill id="5531"/> in the middle maybe someone can get use of it.

 ### **Phase 3**